lalyman/stat494/README.md

     * The [Canvas](https://canvas.stanford.edu/courses/144967) site site is maintained for grading, discussions, HW submissions, and class announcements
     * HW assignments, details for the final project, and course notes will be posted here; lecture videos are distributed through [Canvas](https://canvas.stanford.edu/courses/144967)

-With high probability, this `README.md` file represents the most updated version of the lecture schedule. **Last updated:** 18 October 2021, 11:35 AM PT.
+With high probability, this `README.md` file represents the most updated version of the lecture schedule. **Last updated:** 19 October 2021, 4:43 PM PT.

 ## Contact